oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 *   table of vm_static will add a new field, true value of this field implies end users want to launch a VM on a trusted physical host.
 *   procedure of InsertVmStatic/ UpdateVmStatic/ DeleteVmStatic will modified accordingly to support VM's creation, modification and deletion.
+*   procedure of InsertVmTemplate / UpdateVmTemplate modified accordingly to support VM template.

 #### REST API changes